alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 on how many NP rewards you get.

 The weekly reward is the thing that made the news.
 If you do all daily quests 7 days in a row, you get a weekly reward, and the weekly rewards are *insane*.
-The prices are still adjusting rapidly, but at time of launch, my weekly reward was a book valued at 40 million NP.
-By the time I got it, the price had dropped considerably, and I ended up selling it for 450k NP, but that was still 64.2k NP / day of profit for very little work.
+The prices are still adjusting rapidly, but when they first launched, my weekly reward was a book valued at 40 million NP.
+By the time I got it, the price had dropped like a rock, and I sold it for 450k NP.
+That book now sits at 200k NP.

-As you might imagine, this caused a lot of upheavel in the economy.
-That book I sold for 450k NP is now selling for 200k NP, and the price will likely keep dropping.
-My guess is that prizes will end up somewhere around 150k NP.
-If we assume the daily reward gives 25k NP per day, we get an estimate of
+The prices of weekly rewards will likely keep dropping, and my guess is that the weekly prize will end up around 150k NP on average.
+If we assume the daily quests give 25k NP per day, and do them every day for week, we get an average of (25,000 + 150,000/7) = **46,400 NP/day**.

-$$
-    25,000 + 150,000/7 \approx 46,400 NP/day
-$$

 ## Aside: Item Inflation